Personal Social & Health Education

 There is a suggested sequence to follow for each year group.
 However, teachers have the flexibility to cover the suggested modules in a different order to suit the ever-changing needs of their pupils.
 Pupils receive one hour a week of PSHE teaching and this is revisited and re-capped throughout the school year.
 Throughout the year, there are opportunities for children to be introduced to and revisit Diversity and British values which also compliment the RE curriculum.

 As a school we have developed eight key words which integrates well with our PSHE curriculum.
-Our key words (Happiness, Resilience, Self-belief, Kindness, Love of Learning, Aspiration and Empathy) underpin all the work we do as a school.
+Our key words (Happiness, Resilience, Self-belief, Kindness, Love of Learning, Aspiration, Independence and Empathy) underpin all the work we do as a school.
 The key themes are developed through assemblies and are on display in every class so that teachers can refer to them as the opportunity arises.
 Opportunities are also sought to incorporate the key qualities into our planning so that children can develop as strong, resilient and happy individuals.

 Pupils are encouraged to take part in a wide range of activities across the curriculum, contributing fully to the life of their school and local community, thus allowing them the opportunity to recognise their own worth, work well with others and become increasingly responsible for their own learning.
 Pupils are given opportunities to reflect on their experiences and understand how they are developing personally and socially, which is all part of growing up.
 They will also find out about the main political and social establishments that affect their lives and about their responsibilities, rights and duties as individuals and members of communities.
 Pupils learn to respect our common differences and diversity so that they can continue to develop valuable, rewarding relationships which are an indispensable part of life and learning.